shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

-NeuronRain is a new linux kernel fork-off from mainline kernel (presently overlayed on kernel 4.1.5 32bit and kernel 4.10.3 64bit) augmented with Machine Learning, Analytics, New system call primitives and Kernel Modules for cloud RPC, Memory and Filesystem.
+NeuronRain is a new linux kernel fork-off from mainline kernel (presently overlayed on kernel 4.1.5 32 bit and kernel 4.10.3 64 bit) augmented with Machine Learning, Analytics, New system call primitives and Kernel Modules for cloud RPC, Memory and Filesystem.
 It differs from usual CloudOSes like OpenStack, VMs and containers in following ways:
     (*) Mostly available CloudOSes are application layer deployment/provisioning (YAML etc.,) focussed while NeuronRain is not about deploying applications but to bring the cloud functionality into Linux kernel itself.
     (*) There are application layer memcache softwares available for bigdata processing.
     (*) There have been some opensource projects for linux kernel on GitHub to provide memcache functionality for kernelspace memory.